Joshua Slocum: The Spray: First solo circumnavigation of the earth

-Slocum rebuilt the 36 ft 9 in gaff rigged sloop oyster boat named Spray in Fairhaven, Massachusetts during 1891 and 1892.
+Slocum rebuilt the 36 ft 9 in gaff rigged sloop oyster boat named Spray in Fairhaven, Massachusetts, during 1891 and 1892.
 On June 21, 1892, he launched the painstakingly rebuilt vessel.

 On April 24, 1895, he set sail from Boston, Massachusetts.
 In his famous book, Sailing Alone Around the World, now considered a classic of travel literature, he described his departure in the following manner:

-After an extended visit to his boyhood home at Brier Island and visiting old haunts on the coast of Nova Scotia, Slocum departed North America at Sambro Island Lighthouse near Halifax, Nova Scotia on July 3, 1895.
+After an extended visit to his boyhood home at Brier Island and visiting old haunts on the coast of Nova Scotia, Slocum departed North America at Sambro Island Lighthouse near Halifax, Nova Scotia, on July 3, 1895.

-Slocum intended to sail eastward around the world, using the Suez Canal, but when he got near Gibraltar he realized that sailing through the southern Mediterranean would be too dangerous for a lone sailor because of the piracy still going on there at the time.
+Slocum intended sailing eastward around the world, using the Suez Canal, but when he got near Gibraltar he realized that sailing through the southern Mediterranean would be too dangerous for a lone sailor because piracy was still prevalent there at the time.
 So he decided to sail westward, in the southern hemisphere.
 He headed to Brazil, and then to the Straits of Magellan.
 At that point he was unable to start across the Pacific for forty days because of a storm.
-Eventually he made his way to Australia, sailed north along the east coast, crossed the Indian Ocean, rounded the Cape of Good Hope, and then headed back to North America.
+Eventually, he made his way to Australia, sailed north along its east coast, crossed the Indian Ocean, rounded the Cape of Good Hope, and then headed back to North America.

-Slocum navigated without a chronometer, instead relying on the traditional method of dead reckoning for longitude, which required only a cheap tin clock for approximate time, and noon-sun sights for latitude.
-On one long passage in the Pacific, he also famously shot a lunar distance observation, decades after these observations had ceased to be commonly employed, which allowed him to check his longitude independently.
-However, Slocum's primary method for finding longitude was still dead reckoning; he recorded only one lunar observation during the entire circumnavigation.
+Slocum navigated without a chronometer, instead relying on the traditional method of dead reckoning to establish longitude, which required only a cheap tin clock for approximate time, and used noon-sun sights for latitude.
+On one long passage in the Pacific, he also famously shot a lunar distance observation, decades after those observations had ceased to be commonly employed, which allowed him to check his longitude independently.
+However, Slocum's primary method for finding longitude was still dead reckoning, and he recorded only one lunar observation during the entire circumnavigation.

 Slocum normally sailed the Spray without touching the helm.
 Due to the length of the sail plan relative to the hull, and the long keel, the Spray was capable of self-steering (unlike faster modern craft), and he balanced it stably on any course relative to the wind by adjusting or reefing the sails and by lashing the helm fast.
 He sailed 2000 mi west across the Indian Ocean without once touching the helm.

 More than three years later, on June 27, 1898, he returned to Newport, Rhode Island, having circumnavigated the world and sailing a distance of more than 46,000 miles (74,000 km).
 Slocum's return went almost unnoticed.
-The Spanish–American War, which had begun two months earlier, dominated the headlines.
-After the end of major hostilities, many American newspapers published articles describing Slocum's adventure.
+The Spanish–American War, which had begun two months earlier, dominated the headlines but, after the end of major hostilities, many American newspapers published articles describing Slocum's adventure.